DSIP-FBK/DSIPTS/dsipts/README.md

 [ ] add https://github.com/decisionintelligence/pathformer

 [ ] in 1.1.5 we split the future and past categorical variables.
-D3VAE, Diffusion, TTM need to be revised
+D3VAE &^ Diffusion to be revised

 [ ] all snippet of code and notebook must be review in 1.1.5 (categorical past and future, embedding layer parameters)